SAFETY & RISK INNOVATION. ELEVATE. ANALYZE. LEAD.

 We would also draft the Letter of Intent for you, required under 33 CFR 154.110.

-You would print three copies of each plan.
-(Two for U.S.C.G. and one for your company.)
+You would then print three copies of each plan.
+(Two for U.S.C.G.
+Captain of the Port, and one for your company.)

 Here is how we layout the Operations Manual and Response Plan to meet the U.S. Coast Guard.